 Your desktop, laptop, and mobile phones should all be protected by up-to-date popup blockers, security software, and malware detectors.
 Ensure that you are protected wherever you browse, click, shop, or make payments online.

-Having security software working in the back-end to protect you is important.
+Technology is having a moment.
+New AI tools such as ChatGPT have their own considerations to pay attention to.
+Having security software working in the back end to protect you is crucial.
 However, do your part to practice safe online browsing.
-Never click unknown pop-ups or suspicious ads, links, chats, emails, prizes, videos, downloads, and so on.
-If you do, immediately close the link and do not fill out forms or share any personal information.
+Never click unknown popups, suspicious ads, links, chats, emails, prizes, videos, downloads, etc. If you do, immediately close the link and do not fill out forms or share personal information.

 The same goes for official emails and services.
 Never click through to a link.
 Go to the official website, platform, or service page.
 Never open unknown emails.
 Never click on links within emails or websites before checking them first.
 The URL will appear below if you hover over the link without clicking on it.
 Ensure that it is the correct link before clicking on it.

 With VoPay Risk Intelligence, our solution proactively prevents payment fraud, eliminates chargebacks and automatically accepts more payments.
 Whether you are looking for payment security or data privacy, we have you covered.
 With VoPay's iQ11 solution, all transactions sit at bank-level security.
 Furthermore, all bank account information and financial data are instantly verified and validated at the time of each transaction.